Active noise reducing headphones are avoided by professional sound engineers, while passive designs are used. Why is this?

 It was 1978, on a return transatlantic flight from Europe to his home near Boston, that Dr. Amar Bose had an “ah-hah” moment that led to the design of the first active noise reducing headphones.

 Bose tried a new set of airline-supplied headphones on the flight, finding their performance very disappointing.
-He couldn’t hear well, since the roar of the airplane engines drown out the music, making it difficult to listen.
+He couldn’t hear well, as the roar of the airplane engines drowned out the music, making it difficult to listen.
 Most of us would have simply written the the headphones off.
 Not, Bose.